chrishodgson/react-weather-search/README.md

 ## Getting Started

-Setup your API key, checkout this repo, install dependencies, then start the webpack process with the following:
+Setup your API keys, checkout this repo, install dependencies, then start the webpack process with the following:

-### Setting up your API Key
+### Setup your Open Weather Map API Key

 A default Open Weather Map API key is setup for this project.
 This should be changed by editing the `API_KEY` in `src/actions/index.js`.
 You can register your own api key at the Open Weather Map site `https://openweathermap.org/api`

+### Setup your Google Maps API Key

+A default Google Maps API key is setup for this project.
+This should be changed by editing the `script` tag pointing to `googleapis.com` in `index.html`.
+You can register your own api key at the Google Maps Platform site `https://cloud.google.com/maps-platform`

 ### Installing